Do Medicare and Medicaid Pay for Assisted Living?

 What qualifies you for assisted living?

+It depends.
 To qualify for assisted living, you must be a reasonably independent older adult who needs help with fewer than three daily living activities (dressing, bathing, toileting, etc.) and capable of moving around on your own with the aid of a walker, cane, or wheelchair.
 You must also not require round-the-clock supervision and be able to manage any chronic conditions with frequent medical intervention.

 -

-How does assisted living work with Medicare?
+Does assisted living work with Medicare?

 Medicare will not pay for assisted living, but you’ll still retain the same Part A (hospital) and B (medical) benefits if you choose to move into a facility.
 Assisted living residents often continue seeing doctors they’ve gone to for years.